matt-42/silicon/_docs/0welcome.md

   - __Ease of use__

-    The framework is designed such that the developer only writes the core of the API, the framework takes care of the rest (serialization, deserialization, generation of the client libraries, routing, multithreading, ...).
+    Silicon is designed such that the developer only writes the core of the API.
+The framework and the middlewares handle other stuffs like serialization, deserialization, generation of the client libraries, routing, multithreading, managing a pool of connection to a database...
 Its learning curve is similar to frameworks based on nodejs or go.

   - __High performance__